StateVoicesNational/Spoke/docs/REFERENCE-environment_variables.md

 AWS_SECRET_ACCESS_KEY             | AWS access key secret with access to S3 bucket, required for campaign exports outside Amazon Lambda.
 AWS_S3_BUCKET_NAME                | Name of S3 bucket for saving campaign exports.
 BASE_URL                          | The base URL of the website, without trailing slack, e.g. `https://example.org`, used to construct various URLs.
+CACHE_PREFIX                      | If REDIS_URL is set, then this will prefix keys CACHE_PREFIX, which might be useful if multiple applications use the same redis server. _Default_: "".
 CAMPAIGN_ID                       | Campaign ID used by `dev-tools/export-query.js` to identify which campaign should be exported.
 DB_HOST                           | Domain or IP address of database host.
 DB_MAX_POOL                       | Database connection pool maximum size. _Default_: 10.